jnbreid/NLP_project/final_version/code/README.md

 ## datasets
-This directory only contains the augmented dataset and is only included for convenient execution of the notebooks as the files are small.
+This directory only contains the precomputed augmented dataset files.